Matt Chessen's term ended on February 19, 2021.

-Matt Chessen is a career U.S. diplomat, technologist and author who is currently serving as the Deputy Science and Technology Adviser to the Secretary of State.
+Matt Chessen is a career U.S. diplomat, technologist and author who is currently serving as the Acting Science and Technology Adviser to the Secretary of State.
 In this role, he helps to connect Department foreign policy priorities to research, development and discoveries emerging from the high-tech and private sectors.
 Matt also manages the development of policy portfolios for artificial intelligence and computational propaganda.

 From 2016-2017, Matt was the State Department Science and Technology Policy Fellow at the George Washington University, where he researched the international implications of artificial intelligence, computational propaganda, and emerging technology policy.
 From 2014-2016, Matt was the Coordinator for International Cyber Policy for the Bureau of East Asian and Pacific Affairs where he led the regional implementation of the U.S. International Strategy for Cyberspace.